VinPassed

 3% HUT on a $15,000 vehicle = $450.
 NCDMV uses the higher of your stated purchase price or book value — you cannot reduce HUT by understating the price.
 Add title fee ($56), plate fee (~$36-$60), and processing fees.
 Budget for the full amount at NCDMV, not just the sale price.

-⚠️ PLAN FOR THIS: In a private party purchase, you pay no tax at the time of sale — HUT is due when you register
+PLAN FOR THIS: You pay no tax at the sale.
+The Highway Use Tax comes due when you register

 When you buy from a private seller in NC, no tax is collected at the point of sale.
 The full 3% HUT, plus title and plate fees, is due when you go to the NCDMV license plate agency to register the vehicle.
 This catches buyers off guard because the purchase and the tax bill are separated in time.
 Budget before you negotiate the purchase price.